privacybydesign/irma-frontend-packages/examples/browser/yivi-popup/README.md

-# Browser YIVI popup example
+# Browser Yivi popup example

 This package is an example for how to use the `yivi-popup` plugin in the web browser.
 See the source of `index.js` and `public/index.html` for how we use